amlanuet/bootPi/README.md

 ## Wiring Diagram
 Connect the DC motors to the ESCs.
-Connect the ESCs signal wire to the Raspberry Pi GPIO pins (Pin 38 and Pin 40 for PWM signals). (on the ESC 120a this is a `#ffffff` wire)
+Connect the ESCs signal wire to the Raspberry Pi GPIO pins (Pin 38 and Pin 40 for PWM signals). (on the ESC 120a this is a white wire)
 Connect the batteries to their respective components:
-Each motor to its own battery.
+Each motor negative to its own battery, And the positive to the manual switches and then to the battery.
 Power bank to the Raspberry Pi.
 Makita battery to the network switch and WiFi bullet.
 Ensure all connections are secure and insulated.